Disease Guide ·Legg-Calve-Perthes Disease ·2026

 Coverage Basics

 Legg-Calve-Perthes is hereditary and orthopedic.
-Policies must cover both hereditary conditions and orthopedic procedures for you to be covered.
+Policies must cover both hereditary conditions and orthopedic procedures.
 Most comprehensive plans do, but verify before enrolling.

 Red flag · Pre-existing